dgaray01/SierraAI/README.md

-# SierraAI
+# SpiderBot

-SierraAI is an advanced AI client designed to help universities, schools, and companies quickly obtain information through web scraping.
-Currently, SierraAI operates as a Discord bot and is in development, but can be accessed through HTTP requests.
+SpiderBot is an advanced AI client designed to help universities, schools, and companies quickly obtain information through web scraping.
+Currently, SpiderBot operates as a Discord bot and is in development, but can be accessed through HTTP requests.
 This project is developed by students from the University of Richmond.

 ## Features